 Generally, how large is the area covered by an easement or a right-of-way?

 The voltage and the type of transmission structure being built determine the size of the right-of-way.
-For 345-kV lines, the typical right-of-way is up to 150 feet wide.

 What happens when the landowner and utility cannot agree on the easement or payment?